denistrofimov/nibiru/README.md

 Controllers are business logic containers mapped to urls that located in *app/controllers* directory.
 Loader of controller also accepts core argument, but for now, models can be accessed by calling `core.model('name')` method.
-Loader must return object with *method* fields.
-Additional controller object can contain '&#64;method' field to specify http method and '&#64;route' to specify custom route for this controller (custom route must contains :method parameter).
+Loader must return function that will be called on request.
+Additional controller function can contain `$method` field to specify http method and `$route` to specify custom route for this controller.

-Structure of *app/controllers* directory mapped to routes.
+Structure of *app/controllers* directory maps to routes.
 For example this structure
 ```
 app
 ┗ controllers